DrDaveTurner/HPC-User/episodes/multi-threaded.md

-This basic approach is simple and can be useful but also may be inefficient since the overhead for dividing the work between threads may be much greater than the work done within each iteration, as is clearly the case in our simle example where there is only a single multiplication for each pass through the loop.
+This basic approach is simple and can be useful but also may be inefficient since the overhead for dividing the work between threads may be much greater than the work done within each iteration, as is clearly the case in our simple example where there is only a single multiplication for each pass through the loop.
 In the second part of this code, the loop is instead divided over the number of threads with the function then manually splitting